-After surgery at Minneapolis Plastic Surgery’s on-site, nationally-accredited (AAAASF) surgical center, each patient and caregiver is given detailed teaching, instruction in specific care, and written information, in addition to written medication instructions to supplement those on the actual medication bottle.
+After surgery at Minneapolis Plastic Surgery’s on-site, nationally-accredited (QUAD A, formerly AAAASF) surgical center, each patient and caregiver is given detailed teaching, instruction in specific care, and written information, in addition to written medication instructions to supplement those on the actual medication bottle.
 Each plastic surgeon sees each patient post-operatively on numerous occasions, often starting the next day after surgery, to review healing progress, update recommendations for the smoothest and safest recovery, and in general to achieve the best result without the patient wondering “What happens next?”
 Extensive post-op care is included in the fees paid for surgery; there is no additional charge or “copay.”

 Post-operative instructions are specific to each procedure and individualized for each patient.
 If you have lost your post-operative information, general instructions can be found in the PDF files located below.
 If you have any questions about your recovery, please contact our office.
 Our doctors and nursing staff will do everything possible to help you have a comfortable and smooth recovery period.